Double-loop randomized quasi-Monte Carlo estimator for nested integration: Nested integration

 \section{Nested integration}

 The previous section discusses the fundamentals of the rQMC estimator \eqref{eq:quasi.monte.carlo}.
-Next, this section resumes the primary focus of this work, establishing the rDLQMC estimator \eqref{eq:dlqmc.S.R} for nested integration problems with a discretized integrand, deriving asymptotic error bounds in the number of samples and discretization parameters, and analyzing the optimal work for this estimator to meet a tolerance goal. \begin{set}[Nested integral] A nested integral is defined as follows:
+Next, this section resumes the primary focus of this work, establishing the rDLQMC estimator \eqref{eq:dlqmc.S.R} for nested integration problems with a discretized integrand, deriving asymptotic error bounds in the number of samples and discretization parameters, and analyzing the optimal work for this estimator to meet a tolerance goal.